Anne of Green Gables: The Animated Series

-Anne of Green Gables: The Animated Series is a Canadian animated television series produced by Sullivan Entertainment and developed by writer/director/producer Kevin Sullivan, based on the 1908 novel Anne of Green Gables by L. M. Montgomery.
+Anne of Green Gables: The Animated Series is a Canadian animated children's television series produced by Sullivan Entertainment and developed by writer/director/producer Kevin Sullivan, based on the 1908 novel Anne of Green Gables by L. M. Montgomery.
 Many supporting characters are sourced from Sullivan's television series Road to Avonlea, which is based on Montgomery's books The Story Girl and The Golden Road.
 One season of the series was produced, with 26 episodes, originally airing from 2001 to 2002.
-The series was developed for PBS member stations and was originally distributed by PBS from 2001 to 2005, then later by American Public Television from 2010-2015.
+The series was developed for PBS member stations and was originally distributed by PBS from 2001 to 2005, then later by American Public Television from 2010 to 2015.
 It is the second animated series based on the Anne of Green Gables story.
 The first one is of the same name, produced by Nippon Animation in 1979.

 Each episode contained an educational aspect, with a problem for one or more of the show's characters to face and solve.
 In conjunction with these problems, PBS "Ready to Learn" guides were created for teachers in America to use in classrooms.